Ferryside RNLI Lifeboat Station: History

 In 1835, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) established Carmarthen Lifeboat Station, on the west side of the River Towy, actually on the River Taf estuary, at Laugharne.
-A boathouse was constructed at Laugharne, and a 26-foot lifeboat, probably rowing 6 oars, built by Harton for £65, was placed at the station.
-No records of any service have been found, and the station closed in 1843.
+A boathouse was constructed at Laugharne, and a 26-foot lifeboat, probably rowing six oars, and built by Harton of Limehouse, London at a cost of £65, was placed at the station.
+No records of any service have been found.
+The station was closed in 1843, after the boat was damaged in a storm, and was subsequently condemned and broken up.

 After a period of decline, the RNIPLS was re-established as the RNLI in 1854.
 At a meeting of the RNLI committee of management on Thursday 2 February 1860, it was reported that the new Camarthen Bay Lifeboat Station had been established on the opposite side of the River Towy at Ferryside.
 A new lifeboat, with its carriage, was transported there free of charge, by the Great Western and South Wales railway companies, arriving on 21 January 1860.

-The 30-foot lifeboat, costing £148-9s-6d, was a self-righting 'Pulling and Sailing' (P&S) lifeboat, one with 6 oars, single-banked, and sails.
+The 30 ft lifeboat, costing £148-9s-6d, was a self-righting 'Pulling and Sailing' (P&S) lifeboat, one with six oars, single-banked, and sails.
 Funds for the establishment, construction of a boathouse, and for future maintenance, had been "most liberally contributed" by local donations.

-"Wrecks frequently occur in Carmarthen Bay; and the establishment of this life-boat will add much to the security of mariners frequenting that part of the coast in the winter months."
+Wrecks frequently occur in Carmarthen Bay; and the establishment of this life-boat will add much to the security of mariners frequenting that part of the coast in the winter months.

 On 23 December 1863, the Carmarthen Bay lifeboat was launched to the aid of the vessel British India, on passage from Bombay to Liverpool, when it was driven ashore on Cefn Sidan sands in Carmarthen Bay.
 The lifeboat gave assistance, which saved the vessel and 27 crew, and then stayed with the vessel, until she was safely at anchor.